 What are the features of Miami’s program?

-Miami's art department, accredited through the National Association of Schools of Art and Design, brings together students of varied interests and talents: students who are studying to be practicing artists, students who are preparing to be art teachers, and students who are concentrating on art history.
-Often, art classes are composed of students from each of these three areas.
+Miami's art department, accredited through the National Association of Schools of Art and Design, brings together students of varied interests and talents: students that are studying to be graphic designers, students who are studying to be practicing artists, students who are preparing to be art teachers, and students who are concentrating on art history.
+Often, art classes are composed of students from each of these areas.
 This enriches and broadens exposure to different points of view.